shayandavoodii/OnlinePortfolioSelection.jl/docs/src/FW.md

 ## Price Peak Tracking (PPT)

-The Price Peak Tracking (PPT) algorithm ([Lai et al., 2017](https://doi.org/10.1109/TNNLS.2017.2705658)) is a novel linear learning system for online portfolio selection, based on the idea of tracking control.
+The Price Peak Tracking (PPT) algorithm ([7942104](@citet)) is a novel linear learning system for online portfolio selection, based on the idea of tracking control.
 The algorithm uses a transform function that aggressively tracks the increasing power of different assets, and allocates more investment to the better performing ones.
 The PPT objective can be solved by a fast backpropagation algorithm, which is suitable for large-scale and time-limited applications, such as high-frequency trading.
 The algorithm has been shown to outperform other state-of-the-art systems in computational time, cumulative wealth, and risk-adjusted metrics (See [`ppt`](@ref)).

 Let's run the algorithm on the real market data.